 All of the public clinics and hospitals are listed in the official Ministry of Health (MOH) portal:

-In light of the “new normal” of COVID-19, the MOH has introduced a clinic appointment service to help residents.
+In response to the “new normal” of COVID-19, the MOH has introduced a clinic appointment service to help residents.
 Services are provided in a scheduled and systematic manner, in order to improve the quality and efficiency of the health service offered.

 The objective of the service is to reduce the number of walk-in patients so that the majority of cases seen are light, non-acute cases.
 This will reduce congestion and risk of infection among staff and the public visiting these clinics.